GISLynx/Forrest-Fire-Hazard/README.md

  ### Summary of my independet study

 <h2>Description</h2>
-Forest fires occur every year in Spain, causing extensive economic and biodiversity damage.
+<p>Forest fires occur every year in Spain, causing extensive economic and
+biodiversity damage.
 Thanks to advancements in technology, there is a multitude of tools in geographic information systems to analyze specific factors connected to the ignition and spread of forest fires.
 In this way, the government can take action to